LLNL/Caliper/doc/sphinx/tools.rst

 Note that ``-o`` is being used to control the output in all examples.

+Without selection, aggregation, or formatting options, ``cali-query`` merges the input files and writes out an output stream in its native .cali format.
 The first six lines of records after processing look like this:

 .. code-block:: none